AAAAAAidan/Simple-Library/README.md

 # Simple Library

-A digital book library web application for my full stack Java development case study.
+[simplelibrary.org](https://simplelibrary.org/) is a digital book library web application for my full stack Java development case study.
 The application contains search functionality through a database of books, authors, and subjects, all of which can be individually viewed on their own pages.
 The book selection is restricted to those in the public domain, all of which can be downloaded and read through the application.
 For additional details, see the software requirements specification document in external links, which includes the database schema and user stories, among other details.

 ### Local Development